jullienl/HPE-Synergy-OneView-demos/Powershell/iLO/README.md

 # Generate new iLO Self-signed SSL certificate

-Script to generates a new self-signed SSL certificate on iLO 4 firmware 2.55 (or later)
+This PowerShell script generates a new self-signed SSL certificate on iLO 4 firmware 2.55 (or later) on every server having some certificate issue related to the advisory a00042194en_us: HP Integrated Lights-Out (iLO) - iLO 3 and iLO 4 Self-Signed SSL Certificate May Have an Expiration Date Earlier Than the Issued Date.
+See http://h41302.www4.hp.com/km/saw/view.do?docId=emr_na-a00042194en_us

-Using a REST command that was added in iLO 4 firmware 2.55 (or later) to generate the new self-signed certificate
+After a new certificate is regenerated, the iLO restarts then the new certificated is imported into OneView and a OneView refresh takes place to update the status of the server using the new certificate.

-This script does not require the iLO credentials
+A RedFish REST command that was added in iLO 4 firmware 2.55 (or later) is used by this script to generate the new self-signed SSL certificate

 >Requirements: The latest HPOneView 400 library and OneView administrator account are required.